 8' Abdoulaye TRAORE ( Terres Univia, France).
 Quality management of grain legumes

 Quality is an important topic for the development of markets and value chains.
 A report produced within the LegValue project focuses on legume quality management systems and legume quality criteria in force in the European Union and in some of the main legume producing and exporting countries outside the EU to provide insights on legume quality management.
-Some of the results are presented.

 15' Q&A discussion hosted by Marcus Mergenthaler ( Professor in economics SWF Germany)